← Back to blog

 What changes when you stop optimizing for it

-The first thing that changes is speed.
-I stopped pre-arguing with the imaginary room.
-I stopped writing the explainer paragraph that defends a decision against people who were never going to read it.
-The work got faster.
+Speed is the first thing that shifts.
+I quit fighting the room in my head.
+I quit writing the long setup that defends a call to people who were never going to read it.
+Work moves faster now.

-The second thing that changes is honesty.
-When I write for the short list, I write the actual reasoning.
-The real reasoning is usually more interesting than the polished version.
-The polished version is a defense brief.
-The real version is a thesis.
+The second thing that changes is being honest.
+When I write for the short list, I write the real reasons.
+The real reasons are more interesting than the clean version.
+The clean version is a defense.
+The real one is a thesis.

-The third thing is the work itself.
-I caught myself making a strategic decision differently when the imagined room was watching.
+Third thing is the work itself.
+I caught myself making a big call one way when the room was watching.
 Smaller.
 Safer.
 More normal.
-With the room gone, I made the call on the merits.
-The call was bigger and weirder, and it was the right one.
+With the room gone, I made the call on the facts.
+The call was bigger and weirder.
+It was the right one.

 Charcoal-and-amber illustration of a handwritten short list on a wooden desk under warm focused desk-lamp light, with a pen, mug, and corner of a closed laptop nearby; the surrounding room receding into deep charcoal shadow